-A. ART IN BLOOM is a event run by the Friends of the Art Gallery and it is a biennial event, i.e. it is held every two years.
-The last ART IN BLOOM was held over the weekend of Friday 17 to Sunday 19 September 2010.
+A. ART IN BLOOM is an event run by the Friends of the Art Gallery.
+It is held every two years, the last ART IN BLOOM was held in 2010.

 Q. Does the Gallery conduct guided tours?

 A. Yes.
-The Gallery schedules free, public Wesfarmers Arts Walk-in Tours of the Collection and Exhibitions every day of the week excluding Mondays.
-Tours change monthly.
+The Gallery schedules free, public Wesfarmers Arts Walk-in Tours of the Collection and exhibitions every day of the week, excluding Tuesdays.
+Visit the schedule for details.

 Q. Can the Gallery provide a special tour for my group?

 A. Yes.
-Customised tours can be arranged through our Public Programs office.
-Our tours are free but require a 2 week notification period.
-Click here to go to the Booking page.
+Customised tours can be arranged through the Public Programs office.
+Our tours are free, however a minimum of two weeks notice is required.
+For details and to book, visit Group Bookings.

 Q. Do you have a volunteer program?

 A. Yes.
 150 invaluable volunteers currently contribute to the day-to-day smooth running of busy Art Gallery.
 Their assistance with Information Desk, Tours and Education services is supported by the Gallery's on-going volunteer training schemes.
-The Gallery recruits volunteers annually.
-For more information see the Volunteers page.
+The Gallery recruits most volunteers on an on-going basis.
+Recruitment for Voluntary Gallery Guides is generally held every two years.
+For more information visit Volunteering.

 Q. I need information for a school assignment on a Western Australian artist can you help?